Elite Athlete Endorsement Conversion

 His television credits include series such as Simon & Simon, Ferris Bueller, and In Living Color, along with numerous feature films including The Details starring Tobey Maguire, Elizabeth Banks, and Laura Linney.

-Salamunovich is the winner and three-time nominee of the Artios Award, casting’s highest honor presented by his peers in the Casting Society of America.
+Salamunovich is the winner and three-time nominee of the Artios Award©, casting’s highest honor presented by his peers in the Casting Society of America©.
 He is also the first — and one of only three — lead casting directors ever to win the award while working outside New York or Los Angeles.

-Before entering casting, Salamunovich began his professional career as a musician in his native Los Angeles, performing as a vocalist with organizations including the Los Angeles Philharmonic, the San Francisco Opera Company, and the Los Angeles Master Chorale.
-His recording work includes contemporary artists David Benoit, Michael Tomlinson, Gerald Albright, Peter White, the soundtrack to The Godfather and the Disney recording of It's a Small World, later designated for landmark preservation by the Library of Congress.
+Before entering casting, Salamunovich began his professional career as a professional musician in his native Los Angeles, performing as a vocalist with organizations including the Los Angeles Philharmonic, the San Francisco Opera Company, and the Los Angeles Master Chorale.
+His recording credits includes contemporary artists David Benoit, Michael Tomlinson, Gerald Albright, Peter White, the soundtrack to The Godfather and the Disney recording of It's a Small World, later designated for landmark preservation by the Library of Congress.

 Salamunovich retired from casting in 2016 after a 31-year career and now focuses on advisory work related to media presence, perception, and high-stakes performance.
-He lives in Seattle with his wife Sheila and continues to work professionally as a performing and recording musician playing drums.
-He is currently at work on his forthcoming book illuminating the principles behind his legendary work.
+He lives in Seattle with his wife Sheila and also continues to work professionally as a performing and recording musician playing drums.
+He is currently at work on his forthcoming book illuminating the principles behind his unique work.

-About Stephen
+Stephen Salamunovich

 Testimonials